dgroomes/typescript-playground/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* [ ] IN PROGRESS Add an enum example.
+* [x] DONE Add an enum example.
 There are a lot of TypeScript features I want to learn but enums are top of my mind.
 * [x] DONE Add a dev container definition.
 I want to be able to run this in GitHub Codespaces or VS Code Remote Containers.
+* [ ] Add a "union types" (or similar) example.

 ## Reference